 7. Ramifications of Section 194R

-- 194R opens a pandora’s box for the recipient, if such benefits/perquisites are not recorded in the books of account resulting into non-disclosure of income along with adverse tax implications.
+- 194R opens a pandora’s box for the recipient, if such benefits/perquisites are not recorded in the books of account resulting in non-disclosure of income along with adverse tax implications.

 Why Choose Incorp?